Ayoalias/THCypress/README.md

 Precondition:

-Download Visual Studio Code as IDE
+Download Visual Studio Code as IDE and
-Clone the project THCYPRESS from Master Branch
+Clone the project (THCYPRESS) from Master Branch

 **A) Running Cypress Feature Tests Via Test Runner**